kayes-kaykobad/springboot-kafka-jpa/readme.md

 3) Start job processor server by running the application

+4) Create a database in postgres named testdb

-4) Open a browser with postman
+5) Open a browser with postman

-5) Create a job by entering - {localhost:8080/job-management/jobs} in the search bar and select post method
+6) Create a job by entering - {localhost:8080/job-management/jobs} in the search bar and select post method

-6) Get job status by entering - {localhost:8080/job-management/jobs/<Job ID>} in the search bar and select get method
+7) Get job status by entering - {localhost:8080/job-management/jobs/<Job ID>} in the search bar and select get method

-job.topic-name:job-queue
-database name: testdb
+8) API should be running on port 8080

+To run the Angular project:

+1) Go to angular client directory with command line

+2) run command: npm i

+3) run command : ng s -o